LeoDog896/maxwell/README.md

 ![image](images/please-do-not-bend.jpg)

-## Where can I find the models for maxwell myself?
+## Where can I find the files for maxwell myself?

 (This assumes you have the popular addon, Maxwell the Carryable Cat, installed)

 - `carryable cat.gma` is located in `C:\Program Files (x86)\Steam\steamapps\workshop\content\4000\2878054450`

-(this is all i remember. feel free to add more!)